France warns Donald Trump against Greenland threats – DW – 01/08/2025

 President-elect Donald Trump took to his own social media platform, Truth Social, to declare both his future plans for Greenland and his delight over his son's trip.

-Trump has suggested he would impose tariffs on Denmark if it resists his offer to purchase Greenland, claiming it is vital to US national security.
+Trump has suggested that he impose tariffs on Denmark if it resists his offer to purchase Greenland, claiming that it is vital to US national security.

 rc/lo (Reuters, AFP)